Laurel Foundation concentrates its grantmaking in Pittsburgh and Southwestern Pennsylvania.

 With an emphasis on outcomes and accountability, grants will focus on programs that offer long-term benefits for participants and the community.
 The Foundation favors programs that foster individual responsibility and self-sufficiency, exhibit a commitment to sound fiscal and program management, implement collaborative efforts, and demonstrate measurable outcomes.

 The Foundation awards grants only to organizations that are classified as tax-exempt under section 501(c)(3) of the Internal Revenue Code.
-Individuals are not eligible for funding, nor are grants made for scholarships or fellowships.
+Individuals are not eligible for funding, nor are grants made for scholarships.
 Social and cultural organizations whose services fall outside the Greater Pittsburgh area are not encouraged to submit a request.
 The Foundation does not ordinarily approve consecutive-year grants, preferring instead to monitor the status of a program prior to additional funding approval.

 Organizations are advised to carefully review this website to gauge the Foundation’s possible interest prior to submitting a full proposal.
 If there is uncertainty, a brief, one-page letter of inquiry may be sent to the President, including a summary of the project and related costs.